-%%% Is there a permission issue here too?
+%%% Is there a file access permission issue here too?

 Double click the SPECCHIO_App_V<x.xx>.jar file to run SPECCHIO

 SPECCHIO Concepts

 Specchio is a distributed client-server system which has been written using Java and MySQL.

 All data in Specchio is copied into an online database.
 A local Specchio User Application accesses the database via a web interface.
 The system architecture allows for multiple databases, but each site will generally access only a single database.